apache/apisix/docs/en/latest/control-api.md

 :::note

-If the process hit by the API request does not trigger the health check, the API request will not obtain any health check data.
+As APISIX uses multiple-process architecture, if the process never handles the request of a specific upstream, then the upstream's health check information will not appear on the process.
+This may result in the health check API can't get all data during testing.

 :::